MarquisPierre/mmp200/graphic-design/color.md

 **Color Temperature**

-Another quality to consider when combining colors is temperature.
-Warm colors are the colors of fire: yellow, orange and red.
-Cool colors are the colors of vegetation, ocean and sky.
+Another quality to consider when combining colors is **temperature**.
+- **Warm colors** are the colors of fire: yellow, orange and red.
+- **Cool colors** are the colors of vegetation, ocean and sky.

 Warm colors attract more attention and seen as moving forward.
 They are therefore useful for crating emphasis.
 Cool color seem to recede to the background and will stand out less than warmer colors.